The Virginia Department of Health (VDH) began to pilot electronic case reporting (eCR) in 2017.

-Providers are able register their intent to onboard for eCR through the Meaningful Use Registration System (Note eCR was available for providers to register intent starting Jan 2017).
+Providers are able register and should register their intent to onboard for eCR through the Meaningful Use Registration System.
+The Promoting Interoperability (PI) Program used to be called Meaningful Use when it was first launched in 2011, but was rebranded in April 2018.
 For questions email us at MeaningfulUse@vdh.virginia.gov.

 Frequently Asked Questions